-(a) If a tenant, through the tenant's own actions or those of an invitee, causes a landlord to be cited for a housing code violation by the building official or fails to correct any condition constituting a cited housing code violation as set forth in this article within the time specified in a duly served notice to correct such housing code violation by the building official, the landlord affected by the condition may notify the tenant in writing of the landlord's intention to correct the condition at the tenant's expense.
-If the tenant, after receipt of such notice by the landlord, fails to correct the condition within the time specified for the performance of any act required by the notice of the building official or any duly granted extension thereof, the landlord may enter the rental unit, after providing twenty-four (24) hours advance notice, and have the work done in a competent manner and submit to the tenant an itemized invoice for the actual cost and for reasonable charges for the landlord's service, payable on the next date periodic rent is due, or if the rental agreement has terminated, payable immediately.

-(b) If a tenant, through the tenant's own actions or those of an invitee, causes a landlord to be cited for any housing code violation:
+- (a) If a tenant, through the tenant's own actions or those of an invitee, causes a landlord to be cited for a housing code violation by the building official or fails to correct any condition constituting a cited housing code violation as set forth in this article within the time specified in a duly served notice to correct such housing code violation by the building official, the landlord affected by the condition may notify the tenant in writing of the landlord's intention to correct the condition at the tenant's expense.
+If the tenant, after receipt of such notice by the landlord, fails to correct the condition within the time specified for the performance of any act required by the notice of the building official or any duly granted extension thereof, the landlord may enter the rental unit, after providing twenty-four (24) hours advance notice, and have the work done in a competent manner and submit to the tenant an itemized invoice for the actual cost and for reasonable charges for the landlord's service, payable on the next date periodic rent is due, or if the rental agreement has terminated, payable immediately. - (b) If a tenant, through the tenant's own actions or those of an invitee, causes a landlord to be cited for any housing code violation: - (1) More than three (3) times during any twelve-month period; or - (2) Involving essential services; or - (3) Giving rise to a condition which materially and immediately affects the health and safety of others residing in or having access to the premises;

-(1) More than three (3) times during any twelve-month period; or the landlord cited for the condition may, in the alternative to the remedies set forth herein, terminate the rental agreement and order the tenant to vacate the premises.
+the landlord cited for the condition may, in the alternative to the remedies set forth herein, terminate the rental agreement and order the tenant to vacate the premises.
 When the tenant is ordered to vacate pursuant to this section, the landlord may recover all rent accrued prior to the termination of the rental agreement, and apply any damage or security deposit to damages to the premises.